hdbreaker/Escalating-TPLinkFirmware-Vulnerabilities/README.md

 Due that a vendor uses to reutilise firmware code between different devices.
 It was really probably that the vulnerability existed in multiples devices, that is why this research happened.

 ## PoC:
-Thanks to these scripts, I was able to identify that the **TP-Link Archer C7 v2** is vulnerable to this exploit, at the moment to write this, I did not have that router but I found one in Hungary with the following IP: http://178.164.131.28:100
+Thanks to these scripts, I was able to identify that the **TP-Link Archer C7 v2** is vulnerable to this exploit, at the moment to write this, I did not have that router but I found one using Zoomeye in Hungary with the following IP: http://178.164.131.28:100

 ![HungaryRouter](./InternetVictimHungary_PoC/DefaultCreds_Hungary.png)

-The router allows access with default credentials: **admin:admin** but I wanted not only modify router settings I wanted to achive code execution in the router in order to **pivot from Internet to the Internal Network where this Hungary router is part**.
+The router allowed access with default credentials: **admin:admin** but I did not want to modify the router settings I wanted to achieve arbitrary code execution in the router in order to **pivot from Internet to the Internal Network where this Hungary's router is part**.

 ![HungaryRouterAccess](./InternetVictimHungary_PoC/AdminAccess.png)

 ![HungaryRouterAccess](./InternetVictimHungary_PoC/PanelAccess.png)

-As can be seen in the above image the router has exactly the same firmware version where I identify the vulnerability.
+As can be seen in the above image the router has exactly the same firmware version that I identified as vulnerable.

-The vulnerability in this firmwar can be seen below:
+The vulnerability in the Archer C7 v2 firmware can be seen below:

 ![HungaryRouterVuln](./InternetVictimHungary_PoC/ArcherC7v2_Vulnerability.png)

-Also we can detect that the vulnerable parameter is called **shareFolderName** as can be seen below:
+Also, I was able to detect that the vulnerable parameter name: **shareFolderName** as can be seen below:

 ![HungaryRouterVuln](./InternetVictimHungary_PoC/ArcherC7v2_shareFolderName_injectionPoint.png)

 In the above image the parameter **shareFolderName** is received in **line 254** and the vulnerable function **chkAbsPath** is executed in **line 274**

-Also we can identify that the Hungary router had the NAS functionality enable:
+Additionally, I could identify that the Hungary router had the NAS functionality enable:

 ![HungaryRouterVuln](./InternetVictimHungary_PoC/FolderSharingContentVuln.png)

-When we create a new folder in the router:
+When I created a new folder in the router:

 ![HungaryRouterVuln](./InternetVictimHungary_PoC/createSharedFolder.png)

-The following request was sent and we can see the controllable parameter **shareFolderName** that is used to trigger the vulnerability:
+The following request was sent and the controllable parameter **shareFolderName**  appeared  as part of the request:

 ![HungaryRouterVuln](./InternetVictimHungary_PoC/ArcherC7v2_Vulnerable_Request.png)

-With all this information, we can confirm the vulnerability and create the exploit to win access to the Hungary Router internal network
+With all this information, I could confirm the vulnerability and I  created the exploit to win access to Hungary's Router internal network

 **TODO: CREATE AND ADD EXPLOIT and add Images/Videos of exploitation and reaching internal network**